Gregor Robertson (politician): Vancouver Stanley Cup riot

-On June 15, 2011, the 2011 Vancouver Stanley Cup riot occurred after a Vancouver Canucks loss in game 7 of the Stanley Cup final.
+On June 15, 2011, the 2011 Vancouver Stanley Cup riot occurred after a Vancouver Canucks loss in game 7 of the Stanley Cup Finals.
 Robertson attributed the situation to "a small group of troublemakers".
 Bob Whitelaw, author of a report into the 1994 Vancouver Stanley Cup riot, indicated that authorities had made several mistakes in the planning for the crowd—among them allowing parked cars near the screens and leaving newspaper boxes nearby which could be used as projectiles.
 It was later claimed by Vancouver Police Chief Jim Chu that Bob Whitelaw was not a contributor to the final report, and that all recommendations of the final report had been followed.
 Robertson admitted to not having read the 1994 report.
 Suzanne Anton dubbed the riot as "Robertson's Riot", a moniker which was picked up by some media outlets.
-Robertson later accepted some of the responsibility for allowing the riot to occur.